 New twist for those forced to remain in Mexico

-Roberto Rodriguez-Espinoza, a Mexican national in U.S. immigration custody, died at a hospital in Illinois this week.
-His is the eighth death in U.S. Immigration and Customs Enforcement custody this fiscal year.
+— Roberto Rodriguez-Espinoza, a Mexican national in U.S. immigration custody, died at a hospital in Illinois this week.
+His was the eighth death in U.S. Immigration and Customs Enforcement custody this fiscal year.

-David Allen Boileau,58, of Florida pleaded guilty this week to carrying out months of threats against an Iraqi American refugee family.
+— David Allen Boileau,58, of Florida pleaded guilty this week of carrying out months of threats against an Iraqi American refugee family.
 He faces up to one year in prison.